Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

   2:    current_layer ← S
   3:      while current_layer is not empty:
   4:        for each block in current_layer:
-  5:          parent ← block’s heaviest parent block
+  5:          parent ← GHOST parent of block
   6:          if parent does not belong to a finalized Period then
   7:            if parent is not in parent_layer then
   8:              add parent into parent_layer
   9:              insert parent into W with a weight of 1
   10:            else
-  11:              increment W(parent)’s weight by 1
+  11:              increment W(parent)’s weight by W(block)
   12:        current_layer ← parent_layer
   13:        parent_layer ← {empty set}
   14:   return W